|

 ones who lucked into unremarkable elementary-school

-prettiness—the true hottest
+prettiness — the true hottest

-people are the sex nerds.
-Madonna did not have the
+people are the sex

 face or body of a